People

 2017 Katherine Browne (Now at Stockholm Environment Institute)

-2013 Maria Carolina Simao (Now at Princeton University
+2015 Carolina Simao Roe-Raymond (Now at Princeton University)

 Former Masters of Science (Thesis)